vhawk19/Py_Primer/Classes/Class_Variables.md

 The data member ```type``` is the same for each object as every item in the book store is the same (and is a book).

-Looking further into the topic lets create a few objects and call the methods for both and see what happens.
+Looking further into the topic let's create a few objects and call the methods for both and see what happens.

 ```python